REVOgati/Ecommerce_Consumer_Behaviour/README.md

 			- Purporse: To inform cross-selling and bundling strategies.\

 	**4. Time-related Patterns:**\
+			- Explore the order time of the day and day of the week to identify peak shopping times.\
  			- Calculate which time of the 24hour clock are most orders made, and which ones.\
-			-Purporse: To help in human resource scheduling and product availability.\
+			-Purporse: To help in human resource scheduling and iventory planning.\

+	**5. Cart Analysis:**\

+		    - Items per Cart: Explore the number of products added to a cart per order.\
+			- Cart Abandonment: Identify instances where products are added to the cart but not purchased.\

 ### **Data Sources**